Workshops

-Yoga
+Body Song Yoga

-In 2010, Lilly studied and trained with Bessel Van der Kolk, author of Body Keeps the Score, in a trauma-informed approach to yoga, and in 2012, she developed and lead the first trauma-informed yoga program at the James J. Peter’s Veterans Hospital in the Bronx.
-In 2014, through the support of The Give Back Yoga Foundation, she conducted an interview series called At Attention, At Peace, highlighting the voices of veterans, therapists, and politicians to explore holistic health and its evolving role in addressing the mental health crisis within the military.
+In 2010, I studied and trained with Bessel Van der Kolk, author of Body Keeps the Score, in a trauma-informed approach to yoga, and in 2012, I developed and lead the first trauma-informed yoga program at the James J. Peter’s Veterans Hospital in the Bronx.
+In 2014, through the support of The Give Back Yoga Foundation, I conducted an interview series called At Attention, At Peace, highlighting the voices of veterans, therapists, and politicians to explore holistic health and its evolving role in addressing the mental health crisis within the military.
 Excerpts of this series were featured in The Huffington Post, elephant journal, and the 2017 book Best Practices for Yoga with Veterans.

 More about Embodied Expression: